bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 ### Deploying a Flutter app to App Store Connect

-To deploy your iOS Flutter project to the App Store, you'll need to build the app, export an. ipa file and submit it to the App Store.
+To deploy your iOS Flutter project to the App Store, you'll need to build the app, export an .ipa file and submit it to the App Store.

 Unlike testing, this requires code signing files: